Autism: First Steps

 Autism 101 is a free 90-minute lecture that is offered quarterly and is designed to provide information and support to parents and families of children recently diagnosed with ASD.

 Autism 200 series

-Autism 200 is a series of classes for parents and caregivers that covers various topics related to autism.
+Autism 200 is a series of free 90-minute classes for parents and caregivers that cover various topics related to autism.

-Sibshops provide peer support and education for brothers and sisters of children with special health or developmental needs, including autism.
-For siblings age 6 to 9 and 10 to 13.
+Sibshops provide peer support and education for brothers and sisters of children with special health or developmental needs, including autism, for siblings ages 6 to 9 and 10 to 13.
 These are lively events that include fun activities, games, special guests, discussion and information sharing.
 Sibshops sessions for different age groups are typically offered every other month throughout the school year on Saturdays.
 For more information or to register, visit our Sibshops page.